-America lacks strong leadership at the top and the world knows it.
-Beijing and Moscow are licking their chops while we struggle with inflation, pandemic, open borders, lawlessness, division, politics and corruption.
-At this moment a war looms with thousands of US Service Members being dispatched to Ukraine to face the Russians in Putin’s backyard.
+America lacks strong leadership at the top, and the world knows it.
+Beijing and Moscow are licking their chops while we struggle with inflation, pandemic, open borders, lawlessness, division, politics, and corruption.
+At this moment, a war looms with thousands of US Service Members being dispatched to Ukraine to face the Russians in Putin’s backyard.

-There are 3 fundamental indicators that professional gold analysts pay attention to when trying to determine the direction of gold.
+There are three fundamental indicators that professional gold analysts pay attention to when trying to determine the direction of gold.
 (1) US M2 Money Supply Growth – or US MSG.
 (2) US Price Inflation.
 (3) Price of Gold as a Percentage of US M2 MSG SUPPLY PER CAPITA.

 Gold bullion in the current environment has no downside risk.
-Gold is currently priced at nearly 3% of the PER CAPITA M2 Supply.
+Gold is priced at nearly 3% of the PER CAPITA M2 Supply.
 With history and technicals as our primary indicators, we expect gold bullion to be a strong defensive strategy for your portfolio in 2022 and beyond.

 Because gold bullion coins and bars are manufactured, you should expect higher premiums and slower delivery times in some cases.
 The “transitory” (inflation) higher cost problem our government speaks of affects all facets of the precious metals industry.
-With higher demand for gold bullion assets worldwide, we expect periods where finding any gold bullion at all may be tough.
+With higher demand for gold bullion assets worldwide, we expect periods where finding any gold bullion may be tough.